How much does a survey cost?

-In the St Louis Metro area, our boundary survey cost in St. Louis or St Charles areas are typically between $375 and $600 for ¼ acre lots.
+The Average rate for our boundary survey cost in St. Louis or St Charles areas are typically between $375 and $600 for ¼ acre lots.

 - Lot size.
 This is probably the biggest contributing factor.
 The larger a lot is, the more time it takes to survey.
 The amount of time it takes to survey a quarter acre lot is approximately 2-4 hours.
 The amount of time it takes to survey a 3 acre lot is approximately 6-8 hours.